 A. Application of Use Categories.
 Uses are to be assigned to the category whose "Characteristics" most closely describe the nature of the primary use.
 Developments may have more than one primary use.
 "Use Examples" are provided for each use category.
 The names of uses on the list are generic.
 They are based on the common meaning of the terms and not on what a specific use may call itself.
-For example, a use whose business name is "Wholesale Liquidation" but that sells mostly to consumers would be included in the Retail Sales and Service category.
+For example, a use whose business name is "Wholesale Liquidation" but that sells mostly to consumers would be included in the Retail Sales and Service category rather than the Wholesale Sales category.
 This is because the actual activity on the site matches the description on the Retail Sales and Service category.

 - B. Interpretation.
 When a use's category is not clearly identifiable, the Community Development Director shall determine the applicable use category under a Type I decision-making process as provided by Section 14.52.
 The following factors are to be considered to determine what use category the use is in, and whether or not the activities constitute a primary use. - 1.
 The description of the activity(ies) in relationship the characteristics of each use category; - 2.
 The relative amount of site or floor space and equipment devoted to the activity; - 3.
 Relative amount of sales from each activity; - 4.
 The customer type for each activity; - 5.
 The relative number of employees for each activity; - 6.
-Hours of operation; - 7.
-Building and site arrangement; - 8.
-Vehicles used with the activity; - 9.
-The relative number of vehicle trips generated by the activity; - 10.
+Hours of operation; - Building and site arrangement; - 8.
+Vehicles used with the activity; - The relative number of vehicle trips generated by the activity; - 10.
 Signs; - 11.
 How the use advertises itself; and - 12.
-Whether the activity would function independently of other activities on the site; - C. Commercial Use Categories - 1.
+Whether the activity would function independently of other activities on the site: - C. Commercial Use Categories - 1.
 Office - a.
 Characteristics.
 Office uses are characterized by activities conducted in an office setting and generally focusing on business, government, professional, medical, or financial services.
 Traffic is primarily from employees with limited customer interactions.

-- b.
+b.
 Examples.
-Examples include financial businesses such as lenders, brokerage houses, bank headquarters; data processing; headquarters for professional service firms (lawyers, accountants, engineers, architects, etc.), sales offices; government offices; public utility offices; TV and radio studios; medical and dental clinics, and medical and dental labs. - c.
-Exceptions. - i.
-Offices that are part of and are located with a firm in another category are considered accessory to the firm's primary activity.
+Examples include financial businesses such as lenders, brokerage houses, bank headquarters; data processing; headquarters for professional service firms (lawyers, accountants, engineers, architects, etc.), sales offices; government offices; public utility offices; TV and radio studios; medical and dental clinics, and medical and dental labs.

+- Offices that are part of and are located with a firm in another category are considered accessory to the firm's primary activity.
 Headquarters offices, when in conjunction with or adjacent to a primary use in another category, are considered part of the other category. - ii.
-Contractors and others who perform construction or similar services off-site are included in the Office category if equipment and materials are not stored on the site and fabrication, services, or similar work is not carried on at the site. - 2.
-Retail Sales and Service - a.
+Contractors and others who perform construction or similar services off-site are included in the Office category if equipment and materials are not stored on the site and fabrication, services, or similar work is not carried on at the site.

+2. Retail Sales and Service

+- a.
 Characteristics.
 Retail Sales and Service firms are involved in the sale, lease or rent of new or used products to the general public.
 They may also provide personal services or entertainment, or provide product repair or services for consumer and business goods. - b.
 Examples.
 Examples include uses from the four subgroups listed below: - i.
-Sales-oriented, general retail: Stores selling, leasing, or renting consumer, home, and business goods including art, art supplies, bicycles, books, clothing, dry goods, electronic equipment, fabric, fuel, gifts, groceries, household products, jewelry, pets, pet food, pharmaceuticals, plants, printed material, stationery, and videos; food sales.
-Sales oriented general retail includes the service but not repair of vehicles.
+Sales-oriented, general retail: Stores selling, leasing, or renting consumer, home, and business goods including art,